All around, nothing but corruption,

 So if you ever tell me again you’ll get nowhere

-I’ll beat the ever living shit out of you, I swear.
+I’ll beat the ever living hell out of you, I swear.